Question about using hypnosis to help with insomnia.

 I suggest that you do the following:

 I recommend that you work with someone who has advanced training.
-See the Hypnotherapist Directory on our web site for some leads (5-PATH and 7th Path Certified Hypnotherapists are listed there).
+See the Hypnotist Directory on our web site for some leads (5-PATH and 7th Path Certified Hypnotists are listed there).
 These individuals have gone beyond certification and are trained in advanced techniques that will be able to help you.

 We also have a 7th Path workshop on a set of tapes or CDs for those who want to learn this mind-body-spirit approach to self-hypnosis but cannot find someone trained in their area to teach them how.